aksommerville/egg-202405/README.md

 - [x] Option to hide cursor while enabling pointer events (new API). eggsamples/ts/input/PointerShaper.ts could use it.
 - [x] Server option to provide an egg file at the command line.
 So client projects can do their own "make serve".
 - [ ] See src/tool/server/server_main.c:server_htdocs_path(): We need to validate against the roots, now that external serving is an option.
+- [x] New API to expose platform image decoders (see eggsamples/ts/Font)
+- [ ] Wasm: (export "memory").
+Web requires this but native does not.
+Decide who's wrong and change them.
+- [ ] romr has a vestigial "qual_by_tid" that we aren't using -- remove it.
+Make romr_get() take a qualifier.
+- [ ] bmp needs a decode_header.
+For now, we decode the whole image just to read the header. (rawimg_encode.c) jpeg too